Entanglement of two quantum memories via fibers over dozens of kilometres

-where 0 (1) and $\ket{\Psi_p^{\pm}}$ are photon number and Bell-state of the read-out mode. $A.D.$ refers to anti-diagonal items.
-This effective maximally entangled (EME) state in DLCZ protocol could be efficiently purified to polarization maximally entangled (PME) state and the intrinsic vacuum part be eliminated~\cite{Duan2001}.
-Hence, we consider the post-selected fidelity $\mathcal{F}_{ro,post}=\frac{1}{2}{(V_F+V_{\theta})}$ with at least one read-out photon being detected to avoid the disturbance of vacuum part here (see Methods).
-Visibility $V_F\equiv(c_++c_-)/(c_++c_-+c_{11})$ could be given directly by detecting two read-out modes and counting the corresponding events since it is not phase sensitive.
-To quantify $V_{\theta}\equiv(c_+-c_-)/(c_++c_-+c_{11})$, we add a relative phase $\theta$ between two read-out modes and mix them via a BS (see Supplementary Information and ref~\cite{Chou2005}).
+To verify the Fock-state atomic entanglement, we follow a protocol introduced in Ref~\cite{Chou2005}.
+The degree of entanglement is quantified in terms of concurrence $\mathcal{C}$, which is a monotone function of entanglement and goes from 0 for a separable state to 1 for a maximally entangled state.
+Its definition is $\mathcal{C}=\mathrm{max}(0,2|d|-2\sqrt{p_{00}p_{11}})/P$, where $p_{ij}$ is the probability of having $i$ excitations in ensemble A and having $j$ excitations in ensemble B, $P=p_{00}+p_{01}+p_{10}+p_{11}$, $d\approx V(p_{01}+p_{10})/2$, and $V$ is the interference visibility of the single-excitation states.
+The excitation statistics of $p_{ij}$ can be measured directly via photon counting of the two read-out modes and applying loss calibration.
+To measure the interference visibility $V$, we add a relative phase $\theta$ between two read-out modes and mix them via a BS.
 Along with the scan of $\theta$, counts in two output modes vary as a sinusoidal function of $\theta$ as shown in Fig.~\ref{fig:dlcz}, thus $V_{\theta}$ could be deduced.
-In the DLCZ protocol, the choice of $\chi$ affects the relative contributions of dark counts, single-excitation events and higher-order events.
-Via optimization without QFC (short fiber L=10~m), We find a maximal fidelity of $\mathcal{F}_{ro,post}=0.896\pm 0.018$ when $\chi=0.015$.
-In this condition, the entangling probability in one trial is $P_{ent}=0.0132$ (see Methods), which is the highest probability of heralded remote entanglement creation, to the best of our knowledge.
+In short fiber case ($L$=10~m) without QFC, at $\chi=0.015$, we get a concurrence of $\mathcal{C}=0.677\pm 0.012$ for $\ket{\varPsi^{+}}$ and $\mathcal{C}=0.711\pm 0.012$ for $\ket{\varPsi^{-}}$.
+In this condition, the entangling probability in one trial is $P_{ent}=0.014$, which is the highest probability of heralded remote entanglement creation to the best of our knowledge.